nf-core/test-datasets/README.md

 ## Test dataset origin

-*H. sapiens* single-end iCLIP data for two replicate was obtained from: [Exon junction complex shapes the transcriptome by repressing recursive splicing](https://doi.org/10.1016/j.molcel.2018.09.033) and subsampled to chromosome 20.
+*H. sapiens* single-end iCLIP data for two replicates was obtained from: [Exon junction complex shapes the transcriptome by repressing recursive splicing](https://doi.org/10.1016/j.molcel.2018.09.033) and subsampled to chromosome 20.

 ## Support